Otto Frank: World War II

-At the age of 53, when the systematic deportation of Jews from the Netherlands started in the summer of 1942, Otto Frank took his family into hiding on 6 July 1942 in the upper rear rooms of the Opekta premises on the Prinsengracht, behind a concealing bookcase.
-The day before, his older daughter, Margot, had received a written summons to report for so-called labour duty in Germany, and Otto immediately decided to move the family to safety.
+At the age of 53, when the systematic deportation of Jews from the Netherlands started in the summer of 1942, Frank took his family into hiding on 6 July 1942 in the upper rear rooms of the Opekta premises on the Prinsengracht, behind a concealing bookcase.
+The day before, his older daughter, Margot, had received a written summons to report for so-called labour duty in Germany, and Frank immediately decided to move the family to safety.
 They were joined a week later by Hermann van Pels, who was known as Herman van Daan in Anne's diary, his wife, Auguste van Pels, and their son, Peter van Pels.
 In November, the group was joined by Fritz Pfeffer, known in Anne's diary as Albert Dussel.
-Their concealment was aided by Otto Frank's colleagues Johannes Kleiman, whom he had known since 1923, Miep Gies, and her husband Jan Gies; Victor Kugler, and Bep Voskuijl.
+Their concealment was aided by Frank's colleagues Johannes Kleiman, whom he had known since 1923, Miep Gies, and her husband Jan Gies; Victor Kugler, and Bep Voskuijl.

 The group hid for two years, until their discovery in August 1944.
 It is not known whether an informant or a chance discovery by authorities ended their period of refuge.
-The group, along with Kugler and Kleiman, were arrested by SS Officer Karl Silberbauer.
+The group, along with Kugler and Kleiman, were arrested by SS Officer Karl Silberbauer, whose team was usually tasked with investigating financial crimes and not with searching for hidden Jews.
+This element, together with the fact that the officers inspected all the crates, bags and jars before they found the revolving bookcase indicates that perhaps they were not aware about the hiders.
 Miep Gies and Bep Voskuijl were not arrested with the group.
-Miep managed to excuse herself by saying she knew nothing of those in hiding, and Johannes Kleiman managed to excuse Bep Voskuijl from being arrested.
-These two people would rescue Anne's diary before the Nazis cleared out the hiding place.
+Gies managed to excuse herself by saying she knew nothing of those in hiding, and Johannes Kleiman gave Voskuijl his wallet with the request to take it to his friend Derk Kollen who had a pharmacy around the corner on the Leliegracht, a pre-arranged signal to inform Kleiman's family that there was a problem, and she was able to leave the building unhindered because no police officers were guarding the outside at that moment.

-After being imprisoned in Amsterdam, the Jewish prisoners were sent to the Dutch transit camp of Westerbork and finally, in September, to Auschwitz-Birkenau, where Frank was separated from his wife and daughters.
+After being imprisoned in the Huis van Bewaring (House of Detention) on the Weteringschans in Amsterdam, the Jewish prisoners were sent to the Dutch transit camp of Westerbork and finally, in September, to Auschwitz-Birkenau, where Frank was separated from his wife and daughters.
 He was sent to the men's barracks and was residing in the sick barracks when the camp was liberated by Soviet troops on 27 January 1945.
-After the liberation of Auschwitz, Otto Frank wrote to his mother in Switzerland, where she had fled in 1933 when Hitler came to power.
+After the liberation of Auschwitz, Frank wrote to his mother in Switzerland, where she had fled in 1933 when Hitler came to power.
 He travelled back to the Netherlands over the next six months and searched diligently for his family and friends.
 By the end of 1945, he realized he was the sole survivor of those who had hidden in the house on the Prinsengracht.